opensearch-project/documentation-website/_api-reference/ingest-apis/pipeline-failures.md

 # Handling pipeline failures

-Each ingest pipeline consists of a series of processors that are applied to the data in sequence.
+Each ingest pipeline consists of a series of processors that are applied to the documents in sequence.
 If a processor fails, the entire pipeline will fail.
 You have two options for handling failures:

 - **Fail the entire pipeline:** If a processor fails, the entire pipeline will fail and the document will not be indexed.
 - **Fail the current processor and continue with the next processor:** This can be useful if you want to continue processing the document even if one of the processors fails.